 George Hatsopoulos

-"You can't be enamored with technology," Dr. Hatsopoulos has said.
-"You must instead be driven by the needs of the marketplace."
-That pragmatic philosophy has been a useful guide to the founder and now Chief Executive Officer of the Waltham, Massachusetts-based Thermo Electron Corporation.
+“You can’t be enamored with technology,” Dr. Hatsopoulos has said.
+“You must instead be driven by the needs of the marketplace.”
+That pragmatic philosophy has been a useful guide to the founder and now CEO of the Massachusetts-based company.

 Dr. Hatsopoulos' success began when he devised a theoretical engine that converted heat directly into electricity without using any moving parts.
 His thermionic converter, the first in an impressive string of technological innovations, became the catalyst for the creation of a company that is today an international leader in manufacturing.
 Based on an ever-increasing number of ideas and technologies coming from Thermo Electron, the company is often referred to as a "perpetual idea machine."
 Dr. Hatsopoulos sees those ideas not just as new products, but also as seeds for new businesses.
 He developed a strategy to make each new technology the core of its own new subsidiary, armed with the flexibility and resources to explore further innovation.